 2. If you feel you observe behaviors in your child, meeting with the current teacher and sharing what you have observed would be appropriate.
 She can be alert to help your child cope with the extra sensitivity.

-3. Take the Highly Sensitive Person quiz answering for you or your child, and see what types of sensitivity emerge.
+3. Take the Highly Sensitive Person quiz for yourself or your child and see what types of sensitivity emerge.
 This quiz has five categories; you will get scores in each area.
-You can then go to each one of these areas, where we have written individual blogs on how to address these sensitivities to make life easier!
+You can then go to each area, where we have written individual blogs addressing these sensitivities to make life easier!

-4. You can create calm, supportive environments that allow the overworked energy field to relax.
+4. Create calm, supportive environments that relax the overworked energy field.
 I’ve included links to articles and resources below.
 Simply being aware of what is happening can help you or your child shift their focus

 5. Order a BioElectric Shield.
-The BioElectric Shield can be worn to reduce the energy overwhelm from EMF and other people and situations.
+The BioElectric Shield can be worn to reduce the energy overload from EMF and other people and situations.

-• Read more about the focusing Shield for ADD/ADHD that “bring the energy field in closer and continually bring your focus back to the task at hand. ” and reduce the EMF and other energies.
+- Read more about the focusing Shield for ADD/ADHD, which ” brings the energy field in closer and continually brings your focus back to the task at hand ” and reduces the EMF and other energies.

-• We also have a specialty Shield for ASD.
-This ASD matrix Shield is designed to help to realign and clear some of the passages in the brain.
-It will help balance the person at mental, physical, and emotional energy levels.
-It will provide EMF protection and may help with certain aspects of life, including focus, staying calmer than usual, being more aware of their own space, and may help balance out some anxiety.
+- We also have a specialty Shield for ASD.
+This ASD matrix Shield is designed to help realign and clear some of the passages in the brain.
+It will help balance the person’s mental, physical, and emotional energy levels.
+It will provide EMF protection and may help with certain aspects of life, including focus, staying calmer than usual, and being more aware of one’s own space.
+It may also help balance out some anxiety.
 Results will vary depending on the person.
 It will help different individuals with certain aspects of life.

 If you or your child are ADD/ADHD or HSP (highly sensitive), we would be happy to talk with you about solutions that will make your child’s life so much easier (most likely).